Z-Forum on Sustainability and Innovation

 Relevance for Business and Society

 Recent insights from empirical research as well as the world of practice confirm the view that resilience is not a reactive but a proactive concept.
 It includes the ability of business and society to develop, test and eventually deploy solution-oriented innovations that effectively address emerging challenges related to climate change, environmental hazards, supply chain disruptions, food shortages and energy blackouts and migration-induced urban growth.
-Joint investments in innovation, in return, enhance the capabilities, agility, and flexibility cope with disruption These theoretical considerations have been successfully put into practice in innovative and complex economic ecosystems, often located in unexpected places.
+Joint investments in innovation, in return, enhance the capabilities, agility, and flexibility to cope with disruption.
+These theoretical considerations have been successfully put into practice in innovative and complex economic ecosystems, often located in unexpected places.
 The conference aims at giving such decentralized clusters of innovation more visibility to enable decision-makers in government and business to learn from the experience and integrate the insights into their own resilience strategies.

-Organizing Committee
+Steering Committee

-Director, Center for Corporate Responsibility and Sustainability (CCRS) and
+Director, Center for Corporate Responsibility and Sustainability (CCRS) in Zurich, and Professor at the School of Management Fribourg (HSW-FR)

 Philipp Aerni is Director of the Center for Corporate Responsibility and Sustainability (CCRS) and also Professor for Sustainability and Impact Entrepreneurship at the School of Management Fribourg (HEG-FR).
 He received his Masters Degree in Geography (with Minors in Environmental Science and Economics) from the University of Zurich and his PhD in Agricultural Economics from ETH Zürich.
-Prior to his position at CCRS, Dr. Aerni worked as a postdoctoral fellow at the Harvard Kennedy School, the Institute for Environmental Decisions at ETH Zurich, the World Trade Institute at the University of Berne as well as the Food and Agriculture Organisation of the United Nations (FAO).
+Prior to his position at CCRS, Dr. Aerni worked as a postdoctoral fellow at the Harvard Kennedy School, the Institute for Environmental Decisions at ETH Zurich, the World Trade Institute at the University of Berne and the Food and Agriculture Organisation of the United Nations (FAO).
 Philipp Aerni is also a senior lecturer at ETH Zurich and the University of Zurich.
-Among numerous other engagements, he is a member of the Jury of the Swiss Family Business Award, the Forum Genetic Research (SCNAT), and Liberethica (a Platform on ethics, business and religion).
-As an interdisciplinary social scientist he is interested in the role entrepreneurship and innovation as potential driving forces for inclusive and sustainable change.
+Among numerous other engagements, he is a member of the Jury of the Swiss Family Business Award, the Forum for Genetic Research (SCNAT), and Liberethica (a platform on ethics, business and religion).
+As an interdisciplinary social scientist, he is interested in the role entrepreneurship and innovation play as potential driving forces for inclusive and sustainable change.

 Swiss Sustainability Foundation